Chesapeake Bay Maryland, USA Travel Guide

 Responsible travel ensures tourism dollars circulate within local communities.
 This promotes sustainable economic development.

-Support small, local businesses, especially those directly involved in the Bay's economy like family-owned crab houses, local fishing charters, independent shops, and artisan workshops.
+Help small, local businesses, especially those directly involved in the Bay's economy like family-owned crab houses, area fishing charters, independent shops, and artisan workshops.

 Seek out local craftspeople and galleries for souvenirs.
 This supports local artists directly and promotes fair labor practices.
 Look for "Maryland Made" products.

-Choose locally owned restaurants, shops, and tour operators over large, national chains when possible.
+Choose locally owned restaurants, shops, and tour operators over large, national chains where you can.
 This helps circulate money within the local economy and preserves the unique character of Bay towns.

-Dedicated to restoring and protecting the Chesapeake Bay through advocacy, education, and restoration.
+Dedicated to restoring and preserving the Chesapeake Bay through advocacy, education, and restoration.

-Preserves and interprets the history and architecture of Maryland's capital city.
+Preserves and interprets the history and architecture of Maryland'the nation's capital city.